powerdot/telegram-manual-approval/README.md

 For support and contributions, feel free to open an issue or a pull request in the [repository](https://github.com/powerdot/telegram-manual-approval).

 Good luck with automating your workflows!

----

-*(Note: Consider adjusting the example and the variable names to match the specifics of your actual GitHub Action implementation.
-The example above presumes that you've defined the inputs in your `action.yml` and have a corresponding `main.sh` script that will handle the Telegram interactions.)*